aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.lowcode/converter/_index.md

 The [Converter.convert_to_images()](./convert_to_images/#str_str) group of methods are designed to transform documents into images, with each page being converted into a separate image file.
-These methods also convert PDF documents directly to fixed-page formats without loading them into the document model (using our pdf2word plugin), which enhances both performance and accuracy.
+These methods also convert PDF documents directly to fixed-page formats without loading them into the document model, which enhances both performance and accuracy.

 With [ImageSaveOptions.page_set](../../aspose.words.saving/imagesaveoptions/page_set/), you can specify a particular set of pages to convert into images.